 13. Takes credit for the work of others

-A good manager always takes responsibility for their team’s performance and will never let any of their team members” under the bus “, even though team members generally give all the praise, even for manager ideas, to come up with a bad manager.
+A good manager always takes responsibility for their team’s performance and will never let any of their team members” under the bus “, even though team members generally give all the praise, even for manager ideas, for the denial of the bad boss characteristics to come up with a bad manager.
 They all.
 Accepts credit and blames their employees for failure, which breaks confidence, and Like began to cover themselves in work on behalf of the company, which is opposed to.

 There is nothing worse than working for a manager who is willing and happy to claim any big wins, but reflects responsibility when times are tough and the boss is around.
 The team’s wins and losses must be shared together so that the leadership wins to ensure that the wins are manifold and the losses are reduced.

 I’m sure everyone saw a manager who spoke periodically with their staff and everyone had to work long hours to get the same pay, then the office left early to play golf.
 While hypocrisy is often not that obvious, it is a common problem with far-reaching consequences for team morale and performance as well as manager credibility.
 A director is always led by example, whether they want it or not.

 Being one of the members of the team and showing up is so important to lead unjustly ‘Nobody wants to act on behalf of someone who never shows up, does things himself, or behaves superior.
 Anyone can walk in the right direction!

 As an employer, everyone’s eyes are on you, which means you need to be a model employee.
 If you come in with a bad attitude every day, you want to chip your employees.
 You can’t expect your employees to win challenges, you know how to win yourself.
 Do not change.
 Your industry autaguli good to know the ins and leadership, as a positive tone for the culture of the organization is set up.